swiss-seismological-service/scdetect/README.md

   configured.

-- `"templateWaveformStart"`: The template waveform start in seconds with regards to the template pick time.
+- `"templateWaveformStart"`: The template waveform start in seconds with regard to the template pick time.
 A negative value refers to a template waveform start *before* the template pick time, while a positive value means *after* the pick time.

-- `"templateWaveformEnd"`: The template waveform end in seconds with regards to the template pick time.
+- `"templateWaveformEnd"`: The template waveform end in seconds with regard to the template pick time.
 A negative value refers to a template waveform start *before* the template pick time, while a positive value means *after* the pick time.